Hannah and Her Sisters: Production

 The film was originally about a man who fell in love with his wife's sister.
 Woody Allen then re-read the novel Anna Karenina "and I thought, it's interesting how this guy gets the various stories going, cutting from one story to another.
 I loved the idea of experimenting with that."

 He was particularly intrigued by the character of Nicholas Levin "who can't seem to find any meaning to life, he's terribly afraid of dying.
 It struck home very deeply.
 I thought it would be interesting to do one story about the relationship between three sisters and one story about someone else and his obsession with mortality."

 Allen admits the role of Hannah was based on Farrow being "a romanticized perception of Mia.
 She's very stable, she has eight children now, and she's able to run her career and have good relationships with her sister and her mother.
 I'm very impressed with those qualities, and I thought if she had two unstable sisters, it would be interesting."

 Allen says he was also inspired by the title.
 "I thought I'd like to make a film called Hannah and Her Sisters", he said, saying this prompted him to give Hannah two sisters.
 He was interested in making something about the relationship between sisters which he felt was more complex than that between brothers.
 "Maybe that comes from childhood; my mother had seven sisters and their children were female so all I knew were aunts and female cousins."

+Shooting began in October of 1984 in New York City, with Mia Farrow's real-life apartment being used.

 Mia Farrow later wrote that Allen had been intrigued about the subject of sisters for a long time.
 His earlier co-stars Janet Margolin and Diane Keaton both had two sisters each, and Farrow had three.
 She says Allen gave her an early copy of Hannah and Her Sisters saying she could play whatever sister she wanted, but that "he felt I should be Hannah, the more complex and enigmatic of the sisters ... whose stillness and internal strength he likened to the quality Al Pacino projected in The Godfather".

 Farrow wrote, "It was the first time I criticized one of his scripts.
 To me, the characters seemed self-indulgent and dissolute in predictable ways.
 The script was wordy but it said nothing."
 She claims "Woody didn't disagree and tried to switch over to" an alternative idea, "but preproduction was already in progress, and we had to proceed".